hoho303/BKAI-NAVER-OCR-2023/README.txt

 cd /workspace
 bash scripts/prepare_data.sh
 ```
+If you can't download data from code, you can directly download it from url in file prepare_data.sh and put it in correct structure then run this code again.

 ## Training Model

-We train models on 1 GPU RTX 3090 with 24GB VRAM.
+We train each model on 1 GPU RTX 3090 with 24GB VRAM **for about 6 hours**, total approximate about 50 hours.
 You can train models by running:

 ```
 cd /workspace